-In contrast to the Experiments Instrument, which built upon the strong foundation laid in the original ECHORD, the RIFs were completely new to ECHORD++.
+In contrast to the Experiments instrument, which built upon the strong foundation laid in the original ECHORD, the RIFs were completely new to ECHORD++.
 To implement this new instrument on a European scale and to attract a wide target-audience for RIF engagements the consortium designed a simple and non-bureaucratic process.
-In particular, procedures regimenting the work performed in the Instrument were designed to bring the barrier of entry as low as possible: potential beneficiaries needed only identify which of the three RIFs has the resources (expertise and equipment) to support the desired collaboration, close to no paperwork was required (no more than a few pages describing the technical work foreseen and expected impact), the service was provided free of charge, and Intellectual Property of the foreground developed in the collaboration was left to the beneficiary.
+In particular, procedures regimenting the work performed in the instrument were designed to bring the barrier of entry as low as possible: potential beneficiaries only needed to identify, which of the three RIFs has the resources (expertise and equipment) to support the desired collaboration.
+Moreover, almost no paperwork was required (only a few pages describing the technical work foreseen and expected impact), the service was provided free of charge, and Intellectual Property of the foreground developed in the collaboration was left to the beneficiary.

 As detailed out later in this report, the RIF concept in ECHORD++ provided to be very successful on many levels, not only in terms of technology and business development but also with respect to ecosystem building.
-As stated by ECHORD++ programme officer Cécile Huet the RIFs were "the proof of concept for the idea of developing an ecosystem around competence-centres with testing facilities"5.
+As stated by ECHORD++ programme officer Cécile Huet the RIFs were "the proof of concept for the idea of developing an ecosystem around competence-centres with testing facilities".